 Medical Marijuana State Comparison – Attorney Bruce Alan Block

 The laws in medical marijuana states are in a constant ebb and flow.
 You should consult an attorney in your state regarding the accuracy of this information.
 We tried to get it right – but make no guaranty.
-(This page was last updated in October 2016.)
+(This page was last updated April 2017.)

-Here is a side by side comparison of the 25 medical marijuana states (plus Washington D.C.) that have medical marijuana laws on the books, listed in the order they enacted their medical marijuana laws.
+Here is a side by side comparison of the 29 medical marijuana states (plus Washington D.C.) that have medical marijuana laws on the books, listed in the order they enacted their medical marijuana laws.
+In addition, the U.S. Territories of Guam and Puerto Rico also allow for the medical use of marihuana.

 |State||Year passed||Usable marijuana allowed||Total plants allowed||Recognizes other ID cards||Dispensaries authorized||